 Sometimes youth group is “Servant Hour” because we do projects to help the church and learn skills within the program.
 All youth groups include Bible study, prayer and mutual support, and fun.
 Check with us to be sure we’re meeting as scheduled.

 Special events and trips happen throughout the year, including attending events with youth from other area churches and with Lutherans from all over Virginia and even from all across America.
-One of our biggest local events is the 30 Hour Famine with World Vision, and each year we take our service out into the community with a mission trip to Hurley, Virginia.
+One of our biggest local events is the 30 Hour Famine with World Vision.

 Get on the email and text message list by sending your contact information to email@example.com.
 If possible, let us know you are coming.
 But mainly, come and see!